Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Cross-Project Setting

 Building accurate predictive models for new projects is often challenging due to the limited historical data available.
 However, one way to overcome this challenge is through cross-project prediction, which enables such projects to leverage the insights and patterns observed in older, well-established projects.
 To evaluate the effectiveness of this approach, for each studied project, we train a CB model (as it has shown superior performance in our previous analyses) on all other projects and then test on that project.

 \Cref{tab:generic_models_performance} compares the performance of various models in predicting the first response latency of maintainers and contributors in a cross-project setting in terms of the AUC-ROC and AUC-PR metrics, respectively.
+The precision and recall scores of the CB model for different projects can also be found in Appendix.
 We observe that the models for predicting the maintainers response latency achieve improvements ranging from 22\% to 58\% in AUC-ROC and from 28\% to 122\% in AUC-PR.
 The models for predicting the contributors response latency also demonstrate improvements ranging from 26\% to 56\% in AUC-ROC and from 35\% to 149\% in AUC-PR.
-Furthermore, we find that \textit{Submission Day}, \textit{Commits}, \textit{Contributor Performance}, \textit{Maintainers Responsiveness}, and \textit{Contributor Responsiveness} are the most important for the first response latency of maintainers; and \textit{Review Latency}, \textit{Review Day}, \textit{Contributor Responsiveness}, \textit{Commits}, and \textit{Contributor Activity} are the major predictors of the first response latency of contributors (see Appendix~\ref{sec:appendix}).
 The results indicate that our approach can be effective for predicting both the first response latency of maintainers and the first response latency of contributors in a cross-project setting.